Choosing a Heating System for your Swimming Pool.

 The heat pump.

 In today’s climate and economic conditions a heat pump provides one of the cheapest and most environmentally friendly ways of heating your pool.
 Using electricity heat is taken from the air and concentrated down into the pool water delivering an efficiency of up to 5 times the electrical energy put in.
-These can heat a pool upto 40 degrees C in outdoor temperatures down to 15 degrees C and up to 30 degrees down to 10 degrees C average ambient temperature. i.e in an average UK year it will perform well between march and October.
+These can heat a pool up to 40°C in outdoor temperatures of 15 °C, and up to 30°C in ambient temperatures of 10°C. Essentially, in an average UK year it will perform well between March and October.
 For those looking to swim all year round a hybrid system should be considered using a fossil fuel to supplement during the cold weather.
-A heat pump will cost approx 50p per hour and will range in operation from 4 hours per day to 24 hours in very cold weather.
-Running costs average out to approx £150 per month depending on the ambient temperature and length of season.
-Compass use between a 14kw and 19KW heat pump (heat output not energy consumption) depending on the size of the pool.
-19kw is the largest heat pump that can be installed on a single phase electrical supply (most domestic uk houses)
+A heat pump will cost approximately 50p per hour and will range in operation from 4 hours per day to 24 hours in very cold weather.
+Running costs average out to approximately £150 per month depending on the ambient temperature and length of season.
+Compass use between a 14kW and 19kW heat pump (heat output not energy consumption) depending on the size of the pool.
+19kW is the largest heat pump that can be installed on a single phase electrical supply found in most UK homes.

 Gas or Oil

 Compass can supply a conventional gas or oil boiler for your pool.
-This is only recommended for those looking to swim all year round, and not concerned to much with running costs.
+This is only recommended for those looking to swim all year round, and not concerned too much with running costs.

 New Direct Solar

 New for 2014 Compass pools are introducing Direct Solar.
 Historically swimming pool solar heating systems in the UK have been quite ineffective as they have utilised one of two methods.
-Either Black Panel matting where pool water is passed through a plastic matt to harness the energy from the sun.
+The first is Black Panel matting where pool water is passed through a plastic mat to harness the energy from the sun.
 This is moderately effective when the ambient temperature is warm but becomes a radiator when it is cold, cooling the pool water.